StrawberryClover/ImmersiveFlavorText/README.md

-Dalamud plugin that adds immersive flavor text to the game, along with a popup window to let you know when it is raining and easily allow you to take out your umbrella.
+Dalamud plugin that adds immersive flavor text to the game, mostly in the form of trying to emulate further climate conditions such as temperature, for now.
+It also can automatically change your glamour via integration with Glamourer with the ability to set temperature and weather conditions per outfit.

 At first, it was supposed to be a RP Toolkit, it's purpose is mostly to help me learn how to make dalamud plugins, as such it's quite simple in it's functionality.
-I do intend to add more, but currently it only detects when it begins raining and prompts you to take out your umbrella, as I always wish I notice it raining more frequently and always forget.
-The other thing it does so far is provide flavor text based on temperature and weather conditions.
+I do intend to add more, but the main thing it does so far is provide flavor text based on temperature and weather conditions.
+I added the ability to automatically change glamour based on temperature as a personal feature of mine that I wish for.

 To install, simply add: